Chernaers/saka_capstone-update/README.md

 I was able to pull a map from the 1930s drawn by the Home Owner’s Loan Corporation that revealed that Downtown Memphis-38103, South Memphis-38106, Orange Mound-38114,	Binghampton-38112, Frayser-38127, North Memphis-38107, Parkway Village-38118 were deemed "hazardous".
 For Nashville East Nashville-37206 and 37216, North Nashville-37208 and 37207, South Nashville-37211 and 37204, Germantown-37208, Edgehill-37212, Hadley Park-37208 we deemed “hazardous.”

 I was able to pull a Building Permit Issued dataset from Nashville.gov.
-Although I did not dive deep into this topic, it is still one of interest worth conducting a meaningful analysis.
+Although I did not dive deep into this topic, it is still a topic of interest and worthy of  conducting a meaningful analysis.
 The data covers a 3 year period, therefore, I believe in order to determine any trends or points of interest more data is needed (a 10 year period at minimum).

+I also pulled recent listings from Zillow in the former redlined areas in Nashville.
 ### Analyzing the Data
 From the HMDA dataset the data is for the year 2021 and it is includes data gathered from The majority of the mortgages are conventional.
 The top 40 banks and financial institutions took 345,273 (61.17%) applications in 2021, but the remaining institutions took 219,138 (38.83%) applications in 2021.
 I considered banks and financial institutions that were considered major players in the mortgage industry.